 Among its program highlights, Selfhelp:

-- Owns and operates ten affordable apartment buildings, in Queens, the Bronx, and Long Island that house over 1,400 low and moderate-income residents in apartments with services that are accessible and on site, as needed.
-Two new buildings are currently being developed in Brooklyn.
+- Owns and operates eleven affordable apartment buildings, in Queens, the Bronx, and Long Island that house over 1,400 low and moderate-income residents in apartments with services that are accessible and on site, as needed.
+Two new buildings are currently in the pre-development phase in Brooklyn.

 - Manages five city-funded Senior Centers, including one of the first to be designated by the City of New York as an Innovative Senior Center.
 Selfhelp also offers an Alzheimer's Social Adult Day Program to care for those coping with Alzheimer's and related disorders, as well as much needed respite for their caregivers.

 - Trains and employs 1,800 home health care workers who provide approximately 2 million hours of service each year to the elderly, infirm, and families at risk.

 - Offers comprehensive services for seniors living in four Naturally Occurring Retirement Communities (NORCs) in Queens.

 - Serves as legal guardian for hundreds of individuals in need through three Court-Appointed Guardianship Programs.

 - Is a leader in providing groundbreaking Aging Services Technology, enriching the lives of elders living independently through virtual communication and telehealth monitoring.

 - Operates NY Connects program in Queens, which serves as New York City's point of entry for information and referral to long term services and support for older adults and people of all ages with disabilities.